Kendall Coyne Schofield: Professional

 In the 2015 NWHL Draft, she was selected third overall by the Boston Pride.
 In July 2016, Coyne signed with the independent Minnesota Whitecaps.
 Heading into the 2018–19 Minnesota Whitecaps season, Coyne re-signed with the club in their first season as members of the National Women's Hockey League.
 Coyne was named to Team Szabados for the 2019 NWHL All-Star Weekend on December 5, 2018.

 On July 11, 2018, Coyne became the first woman to play in the Chicago Pro Hockey League at MB Arena, a league that features 80 professional players and 80 amateurs.

 On January 25, 2019, Coyne was named a replacement for Colorado Avalanche forward Nathan MacKinnon at the 2019 NHL All-Star Skills fastest-skater challenge as part of the 2019 NHL All-Star weekend.
 Although she was originally going to demonstrate the challenges, Coyne became the first woman to compete in an NHL All-Stars skills competition.
 Coyne had a time of 14.326 seconds, which placed her seventh out of eight skaters, which was comparable to the rest of the eight-person field; Connor McDavid won the competition with a time of 13.378 seconds.
 She then served as a broadcasting analyst during the Pittsburgh Penguins and Tampa Bay Lightning game on Wednesday Night Hockey.

 On January 15, 2020, Coyne was one of ten players named to the US roster for the Elite Women's 3 on 3 at the 2020 NHL All-Star Weekend in St. Louis.

+On September 6, 2023, Coyne was one of the first players to sign a contract in the new Professional Women's Hockey League (PWHL), signing with Minnesota.
+Ahead of the start of the league's inaugural season, she was named Minnesota's captain.
+On May 29, 2024, Coyne captained Minnesota to win the first-ever Walter Cup Finals, defeating Boston 3–0 in the decisive game 5, scoring the final empty-net goal.